Try our free ROI calculator. Discover your site's revenue potential.

 Then, things changed.
 In 2015 Google announced that Google was now generally able to crawl, read and parse JavaScript without any issues, making the AJAX crawling scheme obsolete.
 This was the point when Google began recommending dynamic rendering solutions instead.

-SEO Problems That Can Occur With AJAX
+What SEO Problems Can Occur With AJAX?

 Google might claim that it’s able to crawl and parse AJAX websites, yet it’s risky to just take its word for it and leave your website’s organic traffic up to chance.
-Even though Google can usually index dynamic AJAX content, it’s not always that simple.

 Some of the things that can go wrong include: